DoSomething/ds-homestead/readme.md

     $ sudo apachectl restart

+### Install Vagrant Plugin

+To keep the injected VirtualBox OS additions up to date in your Vagrant boxes, run this command from the root of your ds-homestead directory.

+    $ vagrant plugin install vagrant-vbguest

 ### Launch The Vagrant Box

 Now we can start the virtual machine by running the **up** command: